CFL 2019: Subha Ghosh stars as Mohun Bagan edge past NBP Rainbow 1-0 | Goal.com

 Antonio Vicuna made three changes in the Mohun Bagan starting XI which lost 1-2 against Aryan club in midweek.
 Trinidad and Tobago international defender Daneil Cyrus made his Mohun Bagan debut replacing Fran Morante, Francisco Gonzalez replaced Salvador Perez and Britto PM replaced Surabuddin Mallick.

-Joseba Beitia could have broken the deadlock of the deadlock as early as in the 5th minute of the match when Daneil Cyrus found the Spanish midfielder with a quality ball inside the box but Beitia failed to receive it properly.
+Joseba Beitia could have broken the deadlock as early as in the 5th minute of the match when Daneil Cyrus found the Spanish midfielder with a quality ball inside the box but Beitia failed to receive it properly.

 VP Suhair squandered an easy chance in the 28th minute after receiving a cross from Britto inside the box but the Malayali striker failed to find the back of the net.
 Francisco Gonzalez forwarded a through ball for Britto on the right who in turn sent a cross inside the box but Suhair could not bury the chance.